-The following tables present selected financial data as of and for the years ended December 31, 2018 and 2019 and the selected consolidated financial data for the nine months ended September 30, 2019 and 2020.
-We derived the selected statements of comprehensive loss for the years ended December 31, 2018 and 2019 and the selected statements of financial position data as of December 31, 2018 and 2019 from our audited financial statements included elsewhere in this prospectus.
-The selected statements of comprehensive loss data for the nine months ended September 30, 2019 and 2020 and the selected consolidated statement of financial position data as of September 30, 2020 have been derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited financial statements.
+The following tables present selected financial data as of and for the years ended December 31, 2018, 2019 and 2020 and the selected consolidated financial data for the three and six months ended June 30, 2020 and 2021.
+We derived the selected statements of comprehensive loss for the years ended December 31, 2018, 2019 and 2020 and the selected statements of financial position data as of December 31, 2018, 2019 and 2020 from our audited financial statements included elsewhere in this prospectus.
+The selected statements of comprehensive loss data for the three and six months ended June 30, 2020 and 2021 and the selected consolidated statement of financial position data as of June 30, 2021 have been derived from our unaudited condensed consolidated interim financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited financial statements.
 In the opinion of management, the unaudited interim condensed consolidated data reflects all adjustments necessary for a fair presentation of the financial information in those statements.
-We present our financial statements in U.S. dollar and in accordance with IFRS as issued by the IASB.
+We present our financial statements in USD and in accordance with IFRS as issued by the IASB.

-The selected financial data below should be read together with our financial statements and related notes, and our unaudited interim condensed consolidated financial statements and related notes, included elsewhere in this prospectus, as well as the sections of this prospectus titled "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results for any prior period are not necessarily indicative of results to be expected in any future period, and the results for the nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for the full year ending December 31, 2020.
+The selected financial data below should be read together with our financial statements and related notes, and our unaudited condensed consolidated interim financial statements and related notes, included elsewhere in this prospectus, as well as the sections of this prospectus titled "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Our historical results for any prior period are not necessarily indicative of results to be expected in any future period, and the results for the three and six months ended June 30, 2021 are not necessarily indicative of the results to be expected for the full year ended December 31, 2021.